twhite444/ANDIE/README.md

 **Median filter**: A blurring filter that takes in all of the pixel values and finds a median.
 This median value determines the degree to which the image is blurred.
 It has a user interaction in which the radius is asked for, the higher the radius number the more blurred.
 **Gaussian filter**: A Gaussian blur filter reduces image detail by convolving the image with a Gaussian function, which softens the transitions between pixels.
 It effectively blurs the image while preserving its overall structure, resulting in a smoother appearance with reduced noise and fine details.
 **Block average**: Splits the image up into blocks with each block will be coloured based on the average colour of the pixels inside the block.
-**Random Scattering**: Randomly moves each pixel to a nearby location.
+**Random Scattering**: Randomly moves each pixel to some position within a radius.
 **Emboss filter**:
 **Sobel filter**:

 ### Colour Menu:
-**Greyscale**: converts image from RGB to greyscale.
+**Greyscale**: Converts image from RGB to greyscale.
-**Invert**: inverts the colours of the image from RGB to any ordering of R, G and B.
+**Invert**: Inverts the colours of the image from RGB to any ordering of R, G and B.
-**Cycle Colours**: allows you to cycle through colour channels of all possible combinations (BGR, BRG, GBR, GRB, RBG, RGB).
+**Cycle Colours**: Allows you to cycle through colour channels of all possible combinations (BGR, BRG, GBR, GRB, RBG, RGB).
-**Change contrast and brightness**:
+**Change contrast and brightness**: Changes the contrast and brightness by a specified percetage from -100% to 100%.

 ### Transformation Menu:
 **Resize to 50%**: Shrinks the image to half its original size.